benlye/flash-multi/README.md

 *Windows 10 includes drivers for many common serial devices, including many USB-to-serial adapters, so check Device Manager to see if your device is recognised.*

 # Using Flash Multi
 **Note:** The first time you flash your module you may need to connect it with an external USB-to-serial adapter in order to flash the bootloader.
-The bootloader is required in order for the native USB port work, and it can only be written with an USB-to-serial adapter.
+The bootloader is required in order for the native USB port work, and it can only be written with a USB-to-serial adapter.
 This does not apply to newer Jumper 4IN1 modules, which have an _internal_ USB-to-serial adapter.

-**Note for external USB-to-serial connections:** When using an external USB-to-serial adapter, the `BOOT0` pin on the board must be connected to 5V, usually by installing a jumper on the `BOOT0` header pins.
+**Note for external USB-to-serial connections:** When using an external USB-to-serial adapter, the `BOOT0` pin on the board must be connected to 3.3V, usually by installing a jumper on the `BOOT0` header pins.

 1. If the module is installed in the radio and you are connecting to the module's USB port, ensure the radio is powered **off**
 1. Launch **Flash Multi**